xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 - TODO: todo-list (list of text).
 - TODO: rich text (list of rich objects).

-### Composition Principles
+### Using Composition

+You can use the above composition techniques and core CRDTs to design CRDTs for many collaborative apps.
+Choosing the exact structure, and how operations and user-visible state map onto that structure, is the main challenge.

+A good starting point is to design an ordinary (non-CRDT) data model, using objects, collections, etc., then convert it to a CRDT version.
+So variables become registers, objects become CRDT objects, lists become list CRDts, sets become unique sets or add-wins sets, etc. You can then tweak the design as needed to accommodate extra operations or fix weird concurrent behaviors.

+To accommodate as many operations as possible while preserving user intention, we recommend:

-Principle: independent operations should act on indie state.
+**Principle 4.** Independent operations (in the user's mind) should act on independent state.

+Examples:
+- TODO: movable list.
+Give motivating ex.
+Ref paper.
-Ex: movable list (later); image shape (right: all separate; wrong: all one register, unless that's what you want; wrong: bottom and right instead of width and height, by this principle and Principle 2.); document names (set of pairs (name, doc), not implicit map, so that you can change names.
+- TODO: image shape (right: all separate; wrong: all one register, unless that's what you want; wrong: bottom and right instead of width and height, by this principle and Principle 2.)
+- TODO: document names (set of pairs (name, doc), not implicit map, so that you can change names.
 Also needed to dynamically init documents, ref Yjs issue?.)

-Principle: causal+concurrent for-each.
-Ex: rich-text formatting.
-This is novel (what semidirect product is trying to be).
-(Own section, or move higher?)
+## New: Concurrent+Causal For-Each Operations

+There's one more trick I want to show you.
+Sometimes, when performing a for-each operation on a unique set or list CRDT, you don't just want to affect existing (casually prior) elements.
+You also want to affect *elements that are added/inserted concurrently*.

+For example:
+- TODO: rich-text formatting.
+Illustrate.
+- TODO: recipe scaling.
+Illustrate, silly example from talk.

+I call such an operation a **concurrent+causal for-each operation**.
+Formally, TODO (sending op, recipients act on concurrently added ops received both before and after).

+To accomodate the above examples, I propose:

+**Principle 3b.** For operations that do something "for each" element of a collection, another option is to use a *concurrent+causal for-each operation* on a unique set (or list CRDT).

+Concurrent+causal for-each operations are novel as far as I'm aware.
+They are based on a paper I, Heather Miller, and Christopher Meiklejohn wrote last year, on a composition technique we call the *semidirect product*.
+Unfortunately, the paper is rather obtuse, and it doesn't make clear what the semidirect product is doing intuitively (since we didn't understand this ourselves!).
+My current opinion is that it is an optimized way of implementing concurrent+causal for-each operations.
+Unless you're making an optimized CRDT implementation, you don't need to know any more.

+> If you do want to use the semidirect product to optimize, be aware that it is not as general as it could be.
+E.g., the recipe example can be optimized, but not using the semidirect product.
+I'll write up a tech report about a more general approach at some point.

+TODO: Remark: dual view: controller for the for-each part plus oppositely-adjusted state.
+E.g. for scaling, or reversible list?
+Perhaps contrast with that approach---ours should be easier, in comparison to e.g. rich-text CRDT using invisible formatting characters (direct construction approach).

 ## Summary: Principles of CRDT Design

-Unique set; causal for-each; causal+concurrent for-each; indie ops act on indie state (objects, maps, sets of CRDTs).
+For easy reference, here are our principles of CRDT design.

+TODO: repeat principles verbatim.

-# A Collaborative Spreadsheet
+# Case Study: A Collaborative Spreadsheet

-CRDT-as-data-model (not just basic data structures).
+Now let's get real: we're going to design a CRDT for a collaborative spreadsheet editor (think Google Sheets).

+As practice, you can try sketching a design yourself before reading any further; the rest of the section describes how I would do it.

+> There's no one right answer, so don't worry if your ideas differ from mine!
+The point of this blog post is to give you confidence to design and tweak CRDTs like this yourself, not to dictate "the one true spreadsheet CRDT (TM)".

+TODO

 Column objects with width, row likewise, cells as map from (row, column) to cell.
 Cell has register for contents, others for formatting.
 Contents are array of tokens, with immutable positions for obvious reason; note not collaborative text, although this is a choice.

 Causal+concurrent for-each for row, column formatting.
 Movable rows, columns.
+Also mention deletes.

 Suggest further tweaks, phrased as user requests?
 Goal is that reader can "solve" them.